Healthy Homes Assessment Poraiti

 Poraiti Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is mandatory for all Poraiti and New Zealand rental houses where it’s reasonably practicable to put in.
+• Insulation of the underfloor and ceiling is mandatory to all Poraiti and New Zealand rental houses where it’s reasonably practicable to install.

-• Property managers and landlords must keep records that demonstrate the compliance with any Healthy Homes Standard that apply or will be applicable during the tenancy of an apartment rental.
+• Property managers and landlords have to keep records of their the compliance with all Healthy Homes Standard that apply or will be applicable during the tenancy of your rental home.

-• Private landlords and property managers should ensure their rental properties comply to the Healthy Homes Standards within 90 days of a new, renewed or varied tenancy.
+• Property managers and private landlords should make sure that their rental properties are in compliance with the Healthy Homes Standards within 90 days of a new, renewed or varied Tenancy.

-• All boarder homes (except Kainga Ora and Community Housing Providers with registered boarding home tenancies) must meet the Healthy Homes Standards regardless of the date when the tenancy started.
+• All the boarding houses (except Kainga Ora and registered Community Housing Provider boarding home tenancies) must comply with the Healthy Homes Standards regardless of the date when the tenancy started.

 From July 1st 2023

-• All homes rented from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of when the tenancy began.
+• All houses rented through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of the date the tenancy was started.

 Beginning 1 July 2024